10 Resume Verbs You Should Use Carefully

 It’s a great and precise term that substitutes such vague phrases like “responsible for implementing” or “managed the installation”.
 Nowadays, recruiters value the clarity and conciseness of documents, and you should always keep in mind that it’s better to use one strong action verb than a blurred 3-words phrase.

 So, these were power verbs to use in your resume.
 Remember that those slight changes can magnify your abilities and accomplishments, which would only play in your favor.
-Such synonyms and action verbs will only showcase your advanced writing skills that are by the way a huge benefit for most job positions.
+Such synonyms and action verbs will only showcase your advanced writing skills, that are, by the way, a huge benefit for most job positions.